 We are still processing English translations for those countries and working with our data providers to solve some known issues, which we expect to resolve very soon.

 July 2020: Google translations and new Chinese data load completed

 In July, we completed two major projects which have greatly improved the quality and accuracy of our data.
-English translations from Google Translate are now available for full text records dating back to 1980.
+English translations from Google Translate are now available for full text records as described in our data coverage table.
 Chinese data from our new and improved source is also now available for records dating back to 1985.
 For more information about the improvements resulting from these new data sources, see Translations and Chinese Data Improvements.

 March 2020: IFI’s new translations provide nearly 100% coverage for the past 10 years